When and where do we meet?

 Subscriptions for 2014-15 remain unchanged from last year, the year before and the year before that:

 Unwaged, Senior Citizens & under 18 £16; add your partner for a total of £25

 Juniors (under 16) must be accompanied by parent or guardian

 Subscriptions are payable in September.

 In addition to the subscription fee an evening fee is charged for entry to the meetings.
-For members, the fee is £1.50.
+For members, the fee is £1.00, a reduction of £0.50 on last year.
 Visitors & prospective members are welcome for an evening fee of £2.50 (£1 refundable on joining)